alex-gunning/php-sso/README.md

 # php-sso
 SSO with various systems using the CURL-session cookie technique.

 This is only the base plugin.
-Forks will be used for the various systems.
+Branches will be used for the various systems.

 Licenced under the GNU GPL v3 or later by Alex Gunning.